-So, they tend to exhibit behaviour patterns such as:
+So, they tend to exhibit behaviour patterns, such as:

-- Perfectionism – anxious not to let people down so they pressure themselves to give only the most flawless and best output all the time.
+Perfectionism – anxious not to let people down, so they pressure themselves to give only the most flawless and best output all the time.

 These mindsets and behaviour are often compounded by workplace anxiety.
 When a company does not promote a culture of support and instead perpetuates stress and unhealthy competition, then the mental wellbeing of workers suffers even more.

-Signs of Professional Anxiety
+Early Signs of Professional Anxiety

 Anxiety stemmed from my childhood.
-This is often the case because this is when we are forming beliefs about ourselves and how we fit into this world.
-I don’t know the exact moment it manifested, but I do have a specific memory that shows how it impacted me even for little things.
+This is often the case, because this is when we are forming beliefs about ourselves and how we fit into this world.
+I don’t know the exact moment it manifested, but I do have a specific memory that shows how it impacted me, even for little things.

 It involves a shopping trip with my mother and my sister.
-I ended up getting shoes I hated because I was afraid to speak up.
+I agreed to getting a pair of shoes I hated because I was afraid to speak up.

 This tendency to keep things inside stayed with me until I was an adult.
 It was one of the reasons for my burnout.